earthly/website/blog/_posts/2021-11-11-octopus-deploy.md

   nav: "deployment-strategies"
 internal-links:
  - octopus deploy
-excerpt: "Learn how to simplify complex deployments with Octopus Deploy, a continuous deployment platform that automates the deployment process and provides numerous benefits such as ease of configuration, support for integration tools, automation of routine tasks, and multi-tenancy support.
-Discover how to set up Octopus Deploy, create deployment processes, and connect it to your application for streamlined and reliable deployments."
+excerpt: Learn how to simplify complex deployments with Octopus Deploy, a continuous deployment platform that automates releases, manages deployments, and handles routine procedures.
+Discover the benefits of using Octopus Deploy and follow step-by-step instructions to set it up and connect it to your application.
 ---
 Deployment is an integral part of the software development life cycle.
 It is the process where the application's codebase is compiled, run through a series of tests (such as unit, integration, and build tests), and then deployed to different environments (such as development, staging, or production).
 To speed up the process of deployments and ensure deployment reliability during software development, developers introduced the concept of automated deployment or continuous deployment (CD).